Recommendations

 Closure Date:

-The Chief of Staff ensures that Service Chiefs complete and report Focused and Ongoing Professional Practice Evaluations to the Professional Standards Board for determination of provider privileges and monitors the Service Chiefs’ compliance.
+3 The Chief of Staff ensures that Ongoing Professional Practice Evaluations include the review of service-specific practitioner data and monitors compliance.

 Closure Date: